 Alex Hands smiled.
 ‘You might want to rethink, Miss Nicholls – unless you speak Dutch?’

 ‘Might I make a suggestion for you?
-For your particular needs, our algorithms recognised William Blake as the best match,’ Hands said, rising from the desk to face his bookshelf.
-He plucked a green leather-bound edition from the shelf and thumped it on to the dark mahogany.
+For your particular needs, our algorithms recognised William Blake as the best match,’ Hands said.
+He plucked a green leather-bound edition from the bookshelf and thumped it on to the dark mahogany.
 ‘You remember him from university, surely?
 We know that you studied him quite extensively.’

 ‘I barely even remember uni.
 I do remember his paintings, though,’ Chloe said as she flicked through the book.
 ‘I remember this poem, too.’